 Q: What courses are included in the computation of my major GPA?

-A: All COMP, MATH, STAT, OR, and PHYS courses taken to satisfy graduation requirements in the major are counted.
+A: All COMP, MATH, STOR, PHYS and science courses taken to satisfy graduation requirements in the major are counted.

-A: Students who are eligible for, and interested in, Graduation with Honors, are strongly encouraged to start discussing possible Honors projects with prospective faculty, or the Director of Undergraduate Studies, in their sophomore or junior years.
-This is important as most Honors projects require a certain amount of planning and preparation.
+A: Students who are eligible for, and interested in, graduation with honors, are strongly encouraged to start discussing possible honors projects with prospective faculty, or the Director of Undergraduate Studies, in their junior year.
+This is important as most honors projects require a certain amount of planning and preparation.

 Q: I received a grade lower than a C in one of the eight preliminary courses in the Computer Science major.
 Do I have to repeat the course? major?

-A: If a student receives a grade lower than a C in any of the courses:
+A: If a BS student receives a grade lower than a C in any of the courses:

 Q: How do I compute my computer science major GPA?
 Which classes “count” in the major GPA?